Lung Transplant Patient Story: Lynn Carey

 The Lung Transplant Program at Froedtert Hospital offers exceptional, high-quality care with an emphasis on personalized attention and long-term survival.
 Our highly experienced, multidisciplinary team designs comprehensive treatment plans to meet each patient’s needs.
 We care for the whole patient and understand that the treatment you receive before and after your transplant plays a vital role in your long-term well-being.

-We treat all forms of lung disease with a wide array of treatment options, including lung transplant.
+We treat all forms of lung disease with a wide array of treatment options, including lung transplant and lung volume reduction surgery.
 As an academic medical center, we offer the latest treatments and can help you consider all of the options available to you.
 We assess each patient to determine if a transplant might be necessary or if other courses of treatment are more suitable.
 Even if you’ve been told a lung transplant is your only option, we can offer a second opinion on whether you might benefit from other treatment approaches.

 Get answers to frequently asked questions.